MariuszJozef/CMakeStarterProjectWithTests/README.md

 ![ScreenShot4b](ScreenShots/ScreenShot4b.png)
 ![ScreenShot4c](ScreenShots/ScreenShot4c.png)

-## Using CMake to link GTest/GMock on Linux/Mac vs on Windows - a big difference!
+## Using CMake to link GTest/GMock on Linux/Mac vs on Windows with MSVC - a big difference!

+### Linux/Mac

 On Linux/Mac (and probably also on Unix), if googletest (which includes gmock) is installed on the users computer, then one should locate the file *GTestConfig.cmake* and provide its path at the CMake configure step via the flag: `-D GTest_DIR=/path/to/GTestConfig.cmake/`.

-Alternatively, the variable GTest_DIR has been assigned a hardcoded path in the file:
+Alternatively, the variable `GTest_DIR`` has been assigned a hardcoded path in the file:
 [./CMakeUtils/FindOrFetch/FindOrFetchGTestGMock.cmake](./CMakeUtils/FindOrFetch/FindOrFetchGTestGMock.cmake),
 it may be adjusted there to the users proper path.